 The tenor guitar makes a great instrument for guitar players to use to change up their instrumentation and can also be a great choice for banjo players looking for a change as well.
 While they’re not as common as standard guitars, many people play tenor guitars to this day and the instrument remains a unique choice for players.

 Ready to get started?
-Here’s our list of the best tenor guitars.
+Here’s my list of the best tenor guitars.

-The Blueridge BR-40T is a gorgeous tenor guitar that sounds amazing and projects well.
+The Blueridge BR-40TCE is a gorgeous acoustic-electric tenor guitar that sounds amazing and projects well.
 The tenor guitar has a clean, crisp tone.